iArcanic/iss-cw/docs/report/iss-report.md

 phone_number = user_data.get('phone_number', None)
 ```

-Since the function is hashed, the `bcrypt` Python library's `.checkpw` function compares the bytes of the entered user's password against the stored hash in the JSON database.
-Only then will the post processing actions take place if the function returns true based on the hash.
+Since the function is hashed, the `bcrypt` library `.checkpw` function compares the bytes of the entered user's password against the stored hash in the database.
+If the hashes match, the function resumes execution.

 ```python
 if bcrypt.checkpw(entered_password.encode('utf-8'), stored_password_hash.encode('utf-8'))
 ```

-Since two factor authentication was proposed for a secure authentication framework, a simulation of sending the one time password code is "sent" to the user's mobile device.
-If the verification passes, then the an RSA key under the user's ID is generated and stored (see [2.2.1](#221-key-generation) and [2.2.2](#222-key-storage)) in the RSA HSM (Hardware Security Module).
-The `user_id` and `public_key` public key object is returned from the function for any post login actions.
+Again, the two factor authentication functions are called, and if successful, a RSA key under the user's ID is generated and stored (see [2.2.1](#221-key-generation) and [2.2.2](#222-key-storage)) in the simulated (see [4.1.4](#414-external-dependencies)) RSA HSM (Hardware Security Module).
+The `user_id` and `public_key` key object is returned from the function for post login actions.

 ```python
 two_factor_code = generate_2fa_code()